Thieves & Kings

 She had often spoken kindly of her old mentor, and in late-TR 1049 managed to establish an expedition to the ruins of Mosswater, to retrieve numerous relics from his fallen temple, including the valuable Cornucopia of the Needful.
 Several minor magic weapons, potions and scrolls were retrieved, granting her an ability to improve the shrine and its services in the future.
 She has plans to possibly petition for more land, or add a hospice for care of animals and local villagers.

-In late-Shorn, she was able to petition for an extension of her glebe holding, doubling the ten-acres to twenty, and began clearing the woodlands north of the shrine for the following spring.
+In late-Shorn, she was able to petition for an extension of her glebe holding, doubling the ten-acres to twenty (20), and began clearing the woodlands north of the shrine for the following spring.
 Many locals have begun helping in this endeavor, particularly as she has expressed an interest in opening a hospice for local foundlings.
+Further donations from the adventurers (particularly Yeoman Ricard, as well as the sale of a couple of the minor relics held by her shrine, have allowed her to hire the local mason, Torra Stonefarmer to lay these foundations in solid stone, and await further construction later in the spring.